rehierl/abstract-properties/14-x-order-embedding/_remarks.md

-- show examples for order embeddings
-- justify and introduce types of scopes
+- to justify and introduce types of scopes

 # meta / later